15minutOdmora/Express-Ts-Dockerized-sample/README.md

-# Express-Ts-Dockerized-sample
+# Express + Typescript + Docker example
-A dockerized Express.js example app, with Typescript and hot reload.
+A dockerized Express.js app, with Typescript and hot reload enabled.